Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 Now we have created our first partition.
 To check it press p.Screenshot from 2016-08-05 11:16:04
 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/p.png)

-But wait…. have we formatted the partition to fat file system?
-No right still it shows the file type as linux.
-For the time being we will leave it as such.

-lets start creating the second partition leave the first sector as default. that is 208896.
+Now lets create the second partition leave the first sector as default. that is 208896.
-Can you notice the gap 2048 bytes between the first partion and second.
+Can you notice the gap 2048 bytes between the last sector of the first partion and first sector of the second partition.
 That space is used to store meta data.

 Now lets calculate the last sector.